Salma-Zag/pages/_posts/CSSE/2025-10-30-mansionGameLevel6.md

 ## Our team's challenges

-Our team's challenges are to beat the reaper in a boss fight and unlock the final thing to successfully escape the mansion.
+There were a lot of challenges that we faced throughout the creation of this level.
+One challenge that we faced was the boss creating bugs and issues.
+We had several issues with the boss fight such as projectiles not appearing, and the boss and player not moving.